How do I know if I Have a Leak on my Property?

-A look at the easy how-to steps involved using your water meter to check for a leak from San Juan Water District water conservation staff member Ken Kirkland.
+Watch the video to learn the easy how-to steps involved using your water meter to check for a leak from San Juan Water District water efficiency staff member Ken Kirkland.

 To check for a leak, turn off all water-using devices inside and outside your home.
 Lift the small metal lid on top of your meter box.
 There is a leak-detecting dial on the face of your meter with a pointer inside it.
 If the pointer is moving, even slightly, and you do not have any water running, you could have a leak.